Shift-Cyber/hab-curriculum/lessons/web-technologies/build-a-website/web-build-a-website.md

 # Lesson
 ## The Web Browser
+What is a web browser?
+Is it a portal to another demension?
+All a web browser is, is an application that knows how to interpret code and create a picture for you to see.
+It understands javascript to animate things and allow you to interact with the page.
+It also knows how to take a CSS file and use it to style the page with colors, shadows and curved borders among other things.
+A web browser is essentially a glorified viewing tool for web pages and provides you with a ton of additional features for analyzing whats happening like storage of data and network connections.
+In additional lessons we'll go deeper into the features available to you and how you can use those features to accomplish some really interesting and useful tasks.

 ## Understanding HTML
 Markdown languages are simply a way to tell the web browser to display a certain portion of the text a certian way.
 Markdown languages also allow us to display graphical components like images and gifs, or even annotate code such as in the following.
 This page that you're viewing right now was written in a markdown language and everything that is displayed was either done so with HTML, a style sheet or javascript.
 Regardless the core is HTML which stands for the Hypertext Transfer Markup Language.
 There are other markup languages such as XML which stands for the Extensibile Markup Language.The following is an example of some HTML and a demonstration of how it would be displayed to a user in a web browser.
 The nate.png image is stored in the same directory as the markup file: